namannnnnn/node-translator/README.md

 -  I'm using NodeJs as the backend script because it is ligtweight and has modules which can be easily imported and learnt.
 -  I've used EJS views as my frontend because my main focus was on the backend and just wanted to show my results being rendered.
 -  I've used PostgreSQL for my database as it supports complex structures and a breadth of built-in and user-defined data types.
+-  For now I've added only 5 languages(to keep it simple) but we can define as many as we want from the google-translator api.

 # Insight to the project